bbbottle/bbki.ng/CONTRIBUTING.md

 ## Code review

 If you are interested in the code and have any suggestions, please reference its line number in new issue and elaborate your thoughts.

+## Design

+Any ideas about a new logo or other aspects? pr is always welcome.